Santa Themed Christmas Breakfast Ideas: a beautiful pink tablescape, with stockings hanging on the chairs, a menu, and matching pjs.

 - Christmas Treat Board

 I always think of oranges when I think of Santa, so we had to include a bowl of them.
 When I was little we always got an orange in the toe of our stocking, but it was more of a hold over of a happy memory of my moms.
 I remember her telling us that when she was growing up it was still quite a big deal and expense to get oranges in the winter since they certainly don’t grow around here in Canada.
 It always made me think of Laura Ingalls in Little House on the Prairie and the story of them getting oranges, pennies , and candy Christmas morning and how excited they were.
 While oranges aren’t a luxury item anymore, they’re still the perfect addition to a Christmas breakfast.
+They’re a great healthy snack to include.
+Any of your favorite fruits would be a great addition to this holiday menu, including a fruit salad.

+I hope our Christmas brunch ideas give you some holiday inspiration.
 With a Santa themed Christmas breakfast to enjoy, life really is a party!

 This post is sponsored by Giant Tiger.
 As always, all opinion are my own.
 Thanks for supporting the brands that make Life is a Party possible.